 The Berlin School of Mind and Brain

-Higher cognitive functions – like decision-making and free will, consciousness and perception, mental dysfunction, the development of our cognitive capacities and our human sociality – are among the most distinctive and most complex human abilities, yet they are still comparatively poorly understood.
+Higher cognitive functions – such as decision-making and free will, consciousness and perception, and our human sociality – are among the most distinctive and most complex human abilities, yet they are still comparatively poorly understood.
 Recent progress in neuroscientific methods has brought some of these problems to the fore of neuroscientific research and empirically informed philosophy.

 Even if neuroscientific studies have made significant contributions to our understanding of the relevant neural mechanisms, it seems obvious that any serious investigation of these abilities requires insight from numerous other disciplines.
 In fact, many of the most interesting questions regarding higher cognitive and social abilities of humans require interdisciplinary cooperation between traditional “brain sciences” like neurobiology or neurology, and traditional “mind sciences” like psychology, linguistics, psychiatry, or philosophy.

 Interdisciplinary cooperation, in turn, can be successful only if the cooperating scientists are not only experts in their own field of research but also have sufficient interdisciplinary training.
 This need is exactly where the graduate program of the Berlin School of Mind and Brain and its academic aims come in.
 Connecting cutting-edge research and excellent training at the interface between mind sciences and brain sciences is our primary aim.